typescript-cheatsheets/react/docs/hoc/excluding-props.md

 ## Generic solution

-The above snippet can be modified to create a generic solution to inject any arbitary props;
+The above snippet can be modified to create a generic solution to inject any arbitrary props;

 ```typescript
 function withInjectedProps<U extends Record<string, unknown>>(